tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Sep 03 2007

-Ivory Cartwright (a 18-year-old White high school graduate) entered a church, ready to deliver a speech to religious people.
+Ivory Cartwright (a 18-year-old white high school graduate) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Ivory Cartwright had extensive experience in preaching his views to theists.
 He was not afraid.
 As Ivory Cartwright entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Ivory Cartwright used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Ivory Cartwright argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.